 The economy grew at a 3 percent rate in the fourth quarter.

 A third report showed little sign of inflation pressures.
-The Labor Department said prices received by producers were unchanged in March after advancing 0.4 percent in February, while wholesale prices excluding volatile food and energy costs rose 0.3 percent.
+The Labor Department said prices received by U.S. producers were unchanged in March after advancing 0.4 percent in February, while wholesale prices excluding volatile food and energy costs rose 0.3 percent.

-New York Federal Reserve Bank President William Dudley said on Thursday the central bank was gathering more data to determine whether last month's weak employment report was just a weather-related setback or a sign the recovery is losing momentum again.
+New York Federal Reserve Bank President William Dudley said on Thursday the U.S. central bank was gathering more data to determine whether last month's weak employment report was just a weather-related setback or a sign the recovery is losing momentum again.

-"The somewhat softer March labor market report that was released last Friday may reflect the earlier positive influence of the mild weather on job creation in January and February, although other less sanguine interpretations are also plausible," he said.
+"The somewhat softer March labor market report that was released last Friday may reflect the earlier positive influence of the mild weather on job creation in January and February, although other less-sanguine interpretations are also plausible," he said.

-Last month, over one-third of the rise in core Producer Price Index was attributed to rising costs for light motor trucks.
+Last month, over one-third of the rise in the core Producer Price Index was attributed to rising costs for light trucks.
 Higher prices for passenger cars, soaps and detergents also contributed to the advance.